Wondering how to analyze survey data?

-You don’t have to scout for patterns in open text comments as the customers will open their hearts out.
-There is a lot of value in this question as it gives the respondent the option to write what they feel without having to use the predetermined options offered in the survey.
+You don’t have to scout for patterns in open-text comments, as the customers will open their hearts out.
+This question has a lot of value as it gives the respondents the option to write what they feel without having to use the predetermined options offered in the survey.

 More often than not, these fields will have a lot of ideas that the respondent throws at you.
 The written words will have a lot of unsavory comments as well.
-Make sure that you follow-up with these respondents to ensure that you solve their problem.
+Make sure that you follow up with these respondents to ensure that you solve their problem.

-Conduct a series of surveys
+Conduct a series of surveys.

-If a small sample of customers say that they are looking to have a feature installed, do not immediately go with that.
+If a small sample of customers say they want a feature installed, do not immediately go with that.
 You may want to verify that it is indeed something your customers would want.

 Visual representation of the results

-Visualizations have a lot of impacts, especially since you will be presenting the survey results.
-Always ensure that you have the best type of visual representation planned to get the survey results.
+Visualizations have a lot of impact, especially since you will present the survey results.
+Always ensure you have the best visual representation planned to get the survey results.

 Determine the next step of action you want to take

 If there is a set of customers who are entirely disgruntled with what you do, it is high time that you take immediate action to counter it.
-Then take care of the next set of issues that plague your business based on the feedback from the survey.
+Then, take care of the next set of issues that plague your business based on the feedback from the survey.

-Create a series of steps to communicate with your customers about how you want to take it forward.
+Create a series of steps to communicate with your customers how you want to take it forward.
 Tell them about the mistakes you have been doing so far to have elicited the kind of feedback you got.

 Share your results

 No, sharing the survey results is not a part of analyzing them.
-But it is imperative that you take the time to share the results of the survey to all the stakeholders involved, especially to the ones who you sent the survey to.
+However, you must take the time to share the results of the survey with all the stakeholders involved, especially the ones to whom you sent the survey to.

 In today’s business world, being authentic is everything.
 It is the only thing in business that would never backfire- authenticity.

-The traditional method of analyzing surveys is not only passe, but they are going to waste your time.
-If you look at it closely, you will notice that in the long term you are spending money down the drain.
-Why?
-Because it takes a lot of time to analyze the data while also ensuring that there is no human error that results in inaccurate analysis.
+The traditional method of analyzing surveys is not only passe, but they will waste your time.
+If you look at it closely, you will notice that you are spending money down the drain in the long term.

-When there is a large amount of data in the form of feedback involved, it becomes too much to manage the entire workload properly.
-Using an online survey tool is the best way to ensure that all the work is completed correctly and with little human intervention.
+When a large amount of data in the form of feedback is involved, it becomes too much to manage the entire workload properly.
+An online survey tool is the best way to ensure all the work is completed correctly and with little human intervention.

 Surveys are an effective method to understand the psyche of your customers.
-The feedback that you get from your customers can be used to make important business decisions.
-Before you start your survey, ensure that there are clear objectives listed down so that you can narrow down the questions you use in it.
+The feedback that you get from your customers can be used to make essential business decisions.
+Before you start your survey, ensure that there are clear objectives listed so that you can narrow down the questions you use in it.

-While surveys do carry a lot of biases based on the design or the type of questions, sending them out periodically can help you get more precise results.
+While surveys carry many biases based on the design or type of questions, sending them out periodically can help you get more precise results.